 The best way to speak English like a native is to actually speak with one.
 Whenever you’re in class or taking a walk in the park, make sure that you’re only speaking English.

-If you don’t know any native speakers living near you, don’t let that get in the way of your progress.
-As I mentioned earlier, there are lots of great forums and other websites that allow language learners to connect and teach each other.
+Even if you don’t know any native speakers living nearby, there are lots of great forums, websites and apps that allow language learners to connect and teach each other.

-7. Watch the News
+7. Watch the News for Clear English Pronunciation

 Watching the news helps to put English words in their usual contexts and allows you to hear what they sound like in real life.
-Plus, news shows use lots of pictures and videos to help make their messages stronger, which will make things easy to understand.
+Plus, news shows use lots of pictures and videos, which will make things easy to understand.
 If subtitles are available, this makes things even better.

 As I mentioned earlier, English is known for having words that look way different than the way they’re spoken.

 10. Slow Is Smooth, Smooth Is Fast

 It’s easy to get excited and start speaking quickly once you learn how a word is pronounced, but the best thing to do is to be patient and keep practicing that word slowly until you can say it perfectly.
 Your friends and teachers understand this, so don’t worry about sounding funny or speaking too slowly.